Admission Requirements – Domestic Applicants

 Submitted by those who have supervised the applicant's leadership and/or teaching experience with children/youth in public or private settings, an employer who directly supervised the applicant, or one faculty/academic reference.
 References from neighbors, friends, and relatives are not appropriate unless they have served as supervisors.
 Letters must assess competence and character.
 Please use the required forms provided in the Application for Graduate Admission; additional letters are optional.

 Request that two copies official transcripts be sent to APU's Graduate and Professional Center for all degrees, certificates, and credentials earned prior to application to APU.
 Learn more about APU's transcript policy.

 - Proof of Certificate of Clearance

-Submit photocopy of the most current Pre-Intern Credential, Emergency Permit, or Certificate of Clearance [fingerprint check for CTC] application to the Graduate Center.
+Submit photocopy of the most current Pre-Intern Credential, Emergency Permit, or Certificate of Clearance [fingerprint check for CTC] application to the Graduate and Professional Center.
 For more information, please contact the credential analyst at (626) 815-5346.
 Current Pre-Intern Permit or Emergency Permit also meets this requirement.